sampsyo/cs6120/content/blog/2019-11-13-multiplication-strength-reduction.md

 From the table, we can find that the larger the performance gap between `ADD/SUB` and `MUL` is, and the smaller the constant is, then more clock cycles we can save on multiplication strength reduction.

-In order to show how much cost it can reduce on real benchmark programs, such as PARSEC, we implement an llvm pass to insert two instruction counters: one is to count the cost of the original instruction and the other is to count the cost of optimized instruction.
+In order to show how much cost it can reduce on real benchmark programs, such as PARSEC, we implement an LLVM pass to insert two instruction counters: one is to count the cost of the original instruction and the other is to count the cost of optimized instruction.
 For each multiplication instruction, we instrument instructions to update the costs.
 Unfortunately, we have not gotten the PARSEC benchmark working yet.

 ## Our Thoughts